Pilanesberg-Dinokeng-AHA

 One of the teams must have won, but I remember that test for something different than rugby: After the game, Tabs, Des, Raz, Stervis and I are driving back to Harrismith when the beer ran out and a kroeg – no way you would call it a pub – in the dusty metropolis of Senekal beckoned.

 Tabs remembers us playing darts and drinking maybe quite a lot.
 By the time the barman threw us out Des had bonded deeply with one of Senekal’s left-behinds, and when we suggested we leave for home rather than go home with Deliverance for a braai, Des told us in no uncertain terms that WE could go, but HE was not leaving his lifelong mate – of three hours – in the lurch.
-There would be no abandonment, said Des with his nose in the air and his eyes closed – you know how he gets.
+There would be no abandonment on his watch, said Des with his nose in the air and his eyes closed – you know how he gets.

 ONE fing we must NOT do, we were told, also in no uncertain terms, by Des’ Brokeback Mountain mate when we got to the small house on the wrong side of Senekal, is wake his wife.
 Lemme tell you carefully, you must not, no marrer whut you do, wake my wahf, you hear?

 Wooden floors, five drunk ous stumbling around, I started to think this goon doesn’t actually have a wife.
 Conan meanwhile, is scratching around in the chest deep freeze.
 He hauls out what looks like a roundish, rock-hard lump of blood in a plastic checkers packet, and suddenly I get a clear image: He DOES have a wife and she IS in the house!
 In that deep freeze!
 In fact, he’s offering us a piece of her for a braai!
+To destroy evidence.
 I’m tallying you, we’re part of his alibi!

 Des, I urge, we should go, this is going to take forever, I’m tallying you.
 But it’s like Des told us: WE can go, but HE’s not leaving his lifelong mate; his china; his Senekal Soulmate.
+It’s about loyalty and fidelity.

 Meantime, Jack Nicholson has found some dop and we have to drink, and luckily this puts him to sleep and mellows the Glutz, who loves him less sleeping than awake; so we’re able to persuade him to make a bolt for it, hitting the Senekal dirt roads till we find the tar to Harrismith.